Tobena-04/deep_learning_pong_project/README.md

 # Deep Learning Pong Project

-This repository contains the learning task for our deep learning network.
+By Catherine Reller, Fardeen Bablu, and Tobenna Udeza This repository contains the learning task for our deep learning network.

 ## How to Run Pong